RaenzyIsDev/GalaxyFabric/README.md

 # GalaxyFabric
 A Minecraft client for Fabric.
 Updates on the double, perfect for the day to day power boost.
+Easily editable with Fabric.

 ![image](https://github.com/RaenzyIsDev/GalaxyFabric/assets/132928035/f050a777-f1ca-462e-9dad-14e388556b79) Follow if you like the FOSS cat! #foss-cat